Ye-Huifang/Ye-Huifang/README.md

 ##

 - 👨‍💻 I'm currently a Master's Student in Computer Science at UPenn.
-- 🔬 I used to be a Software Engineer Intern @ United Imaging Intelligence America and Research Assistant @ CSSLab at Penn.
+- 🔬 I used to be a Software Engineer Intern @ United Imaging Intelligence America and DraftKings.
+- 💭 I was also a Research Assistant @ CSSLab at Penn.
 - 📚 Continuously honing my skills in Full-Stack development, with a particular focus on Java, Python, JavaScript, SQL, and React.js.
 - 💪🏼 Future Goals: Deepen my understanding of Software Engineering and Artificial Intelligence, while continuously exploring and creating innovative solutions in the tech space.
 ---